-Roddick, seeded second, is 32-2 on grass since 2003.
-Both losses have been to Federer at Wimbledon.
+Roddick is 32-2 on grass since 2003, with both losses to Federer at Wimbledon.

 The Grand Slam final will be Roddick's first in a year.
 The 2003 U.S. Open champion is bidding for his second major title.